webcomponents/custom-elements-manifest/README.md

 - [json schema](./schema.json)

 You can use these schemas to validate against you own `custom-elements.json`.
-There are various online tools which allow you validate directly in the browser
+There are various online tools which allow you to validate directly in the browser

 - [jsonschemalint](https://jsonschemalint.com/#/version/draft-07/markup/json)
 - [json-schema-validator](https://json-schema-validator.herokuapp.com/syntax.jsp)